tolgaparlan/Yet-Another-Command-Line-Calculator/README.md

 Commands:
 - `exit`: Stops the REPL
 - `vars`: Prints all variables currently stored in memory
+- `dec`: Changes the display mode to decimal (default)
+- `hex`: Changes the display mode to hexadecimal representation
+- `bin`: Changes the display mode to binary representation

+Command strings cannot be used as variable names.

 Special Variables:
 - `$`: Special variable to hold the last result